asnassif/tableau-challenge/README.md

 ### Extraploating the period under review (from Jun-19 to Aug-19) for New York has showed the following:

-### There are 4 main drivers that significantly impact the usage of Citi Bike which are:
+### There are 4 main drivers which had significantly impacted the usage of Citi Bike as follows:

 * Gender
 * Weather Conditions